-- Pay attention not only to your own important contributions and insights, but to those of others in the class; - Give priority to students who have said less, and encourage them to contribute; - Please remember to be respectful, even if you disagree with a statement that has been made; - If you did not entirely understand a point made by another member of the class (or by me), ask for clarification or an example; - Build on points that have been made by others, and acknowledge their contributions.

-B. Group Assignment: For the group paper Assignment, worth 50% of your grade for the course, you will be asked to prepare a 10-12 page double-spaced paper in which you will describe, analyze and apply community-based participatory research principles to a community context and issue of your choosing.
-In this proposal, you will discuss how you are defining a unit to work with and how this articulates with the public health issue; how you define the roles for the researcher and community members and how they can work together; how you would structure this research partnership in order to work in a collaborative way; and how you would design this project to maximize participation.
+- Pay attention not only to your own important contributions and insights, but to those of others in the class; - Give priority to students who have said less, and encourage them to contribute; - Please remember to be respectful, even if you disagree with a statement that has been made; - If you did not entirely understand a point made by another member of the class (or by me), ask for clarification or an example; - Build on points that have been made by others, and acknowledge their contributions. - B. Team Assignment: For the team paper Assignment, worth 50% of your grade for the course, you will be asked to prepare a 10-page double-spaced paper in which you will describe, analyze and apply community-based participatory research principles to a community context and issue of your choosing.
+In this proposal, you will discuss how you are defining a unit to work with and how this articulates with the social or public health issue; how you define the roles for the community research partners and academic research partners and how they can work together; how you would structure this research partnership in order to work in a collaborative way; and how you would design this project to maximize participation.
 This assignment will be divided into two components, to be developed incrementally over the course of the semester.
 Further detail on the assignment will be distributed later in the quarter.
-The assignment should be uploaded into the Group Canvas folder by 5:00pm PST on January 31, 2017 (Paper 1); February 28, 2017 (Paper 2); and March 21, 2017 (Final Paper, including revisions to Papers 1 and 2).
+The assignment should be uploaded into the Team Canvas folder by 5:00pm PST on DATE (Paper 1); DATE (Paper 2); and DATE (Final Paper, including revisions to Papers 1 and 2).